alisiafadini/meteor/README.md

 ### advanced options

-If you feel adventerous, check out `meteor/settings.py`.
+If you feel adventurous, check out `meteor/settings.py`.
 Default values are collected there, and you could ducktype to your heart's content.
 Not recommended for 99% of users!

 ### what the heck are these `meteor_metadata.json` files?